3 Ways Business Intelligence Can Improve Your Sales and Marketing Efforts

 By leveraging the insights provided by business intelligence software, marketing and sales teams can improve the accuracy of their forecasts by accommodating for seasonal demand, product promotions, slow-moving items, causal variables, outliers and much more.
 The forecasting burden can be considerably eased and the reliability of the forecast much improved when the right information is at hand to support the underlying analysis.
 BI tools give decision makers ready access to information that provides a detailed portrait of sales history.
 Easy and direct access to historical sales information supports both forecast accuracy and better, faster procurement and inventory decisions.

 Measure the effect of your marketing programs.

 BI software can also help you easily plan, monitor and assess the success of your promotional activities to see what marketing campaigns/promotions your customer base is reacting the best too.
 That way, marketing budgets can be shuffled and allocated to the more successful campaigns that produce the best possible ROI.
 For instance, if Promotion A generated $1000 in sales but cost the company $250, that program is not actually more cost-effective than Promotion B that generated $700 in sales but only cost $100 to run.
 By leveraging information from your BI system, you can maximize the revenue returned from each advertising dollar spent.
 By comparing actual to expected results by campaign, you can “market” smarter and better identify opportunities to increase sales and growth.

-According to Aberdeen Group, effective use of business intelligence by the sales and marketing team can lead to improved customer retention rates, higher revenues from up-sell/cross-sell campaigns, and enhanced levels of customer satisfaction.
+The effective use of business intelligence by the sales and marketing team can lead to improved customer retention rates, higher revenues from up-sell/cross-sell campaigns, and enhanced levels of customer satisfaction.
 And at the end of the day happy customers mean more revenue for your company.